How Much Yarn Do I Need?

 After you have figured out the square inches in a project, divide that number by the number of inches per package.
 This will tell you how many packages you need to buy.

-This is an inexact process, but because we rounded up and added in the 20% overrun, this should give you enough thread to do the project.
+Because we rounded up and added in the 20% overrun, this should give you enough thread to do the project.
+The overrun is there to give you some wiggle room as well as to cover starts and tops of the thread as well as tearing out for mistakes.

 Great process – i never estimate right!